-JPHD Instructions for Contributors
+Journal of Public Health Dentistry Instructions for Contributors

-The Journal of Public Health Dentistry is devoted to the advancement of public health dentistry through the exploration of related research, practice, and policy developments.
+The Journal of Public Health Dentistry -JPHD is devoted to the advancement of public health dentistry through the exploration of related research, practice, and policy developments.
 We publish original research articles, brief reports, review articles, research methods articles, community action reports, special issues, guest editorials and commentaries, letters to the editor, and book reviews.
-Regular-length Scientific Articles should be between 2,000 and 3,000 words in length, with no more than about six tables or figures.
-Brief Communications are limited to 1,000-1,500 words, no more than two tables or figures, an abstract of 150 words or less, and 10 or fewer references.
-Brief Communications undergo peer review similar to regular-length submissions.
-Community Action Reports highlight practice-based programs or policy initiatives of widespread interest to the dental public health community, and are 1,000-1,500 words.
+Regularlength scientific articles should be between 2,500 and 3,500 words in length, with no more than six tables or figures and fewer than 30 references (estimated to be a total of 21 or fewer double-space pages).
+Review articles are similar in length but with different expectations regarding references and tables.
+Brief Communications are 1,000-1,500 words, no more than two tables or figures, an abstract of 150 words or less, and 10 or fewer references.
+Brief Communications, commentaries, and review articles undergo peer review similar to regular scientific manuscripts.
+Community Action Reports, highlighting practicebased programs or policy initiatives, commentaries, and guest editorials of widespread interest to the dental public health community are 1,000-1,500 words.
 Special Issues and Supplements to regular issues may be published, the full cost being paid by the authors or sponsoring agency.
 Contact the editor for further information.